ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 proxy request by looking at `next-hop` parameter on a `Proxy-Status` header sent by the proxy in its response ({{Section 2.1.2 of ?RFC9209}}).
 This allows a client to know if it ought to migrate to the preferred address, or is already connected to the preferred address.
+To support the ability of clients to do this, proxies implementing this specification SHOULD send the `Proxy-Status` header in responses and include the `next-hop` parameter.

 ## Handling ECN Marking {#ecn}